-State agencies are required to assess compliance with the wellness policy requirements as a part of the administrative review every three years.
+State agencies are required to assess compliance with the wellness policy requirements as a part of the administrative reviews.
 LEAs, as well, must conduct an assessment of the wellness policy every three years, at a minimum.
 This assessment will determine: